 - Ease of use for managing multichannel campaigns

 - Integration with GAM to enable backfill and ad uniformity

 - Comprehensive analytics across campaigns

 - Support for a range of ad formats, including display, text, and native ads

 Jeeng AdServe was built specifically with publishers in mind, helping them launch and manage automated and personalized messaging across platforms.
-In fact, you can run your email and website ads from one familiar system and backfill inventory with personalized ads so you never miss an opportunity to drive revenue—a dream come true for both publishers and advertisers.
+In fact, you can manage online ad campaigns from one familiar system and backfill inventory with personalized ads so you never miss an opportunity to drive revenue—a dream come true for both publishers and advertisers.

 Let’s take a look at an example.

 Integrated with Google Ad Manager (GAM), the ad serving platform Jeeng AdServe vastly improves delivery of ads across Insider’s popular, diverse and fast-growing daily email newsletter offering.